 Stay in Albi and you will find plenty to do, from river-watching to exploring the Cathedral, the surrounding gardens and the Toulouse Lautrec museum, which is housed inside the Palais de la Berbie, itself dating back to the Middle Ages and built for the town’s Archbishop.

-Continuing our sweep east we encounter the fortified village of Minerve, classified as one of the most beautiful villages in France, is a must-see of the Occitanie region.
+From Elisa Subirats of World in Paris: Continuing our sweep east we encounter the fortified village of Minerve, classified as one of the most beautiful villages in France, is a must-see in the Occitanie region.

 But Minerve is best-known for one of the most ferocious sieges in the Middle Ages against the Cathars, a Christian sect established in the south of the country between the 12th and 14th centuries.
 In 1210, a group of Cathars escaped Béziers and found refuge in Minerve.
 It took the brutal Simon of Montfort six weeks of siege, after which the town surrendered and 140 Cathars were captured and burned at the stake.